St. Patrick’s Day is Tuesday and while you might think that doesn’t matter anymore, given the coronavirus pandemic, I’m not so sure.

 You can transmit the virus without symptoms

-Dr. Aaron Carroll, a professor of pediatrics at Indiana University School of Medicine, said people are being asked to self-isolate for 14 days if they’ve had any risk of exposure to COVID-19 (including traveling) because that’s believed to be how long it takes for symptoms to show up, if they are going to show up.
+Dr. Aaron Carroll, a professor of pediatrics at Indiana University School of Medicine, said people are being asked to self-isolate for 14 days if they’ve had any risk of exposure to COVID-19 (including travelling) because that’s believed to be how long it takes for symptoms to show up, if they are going to show up.

 But it’s also possible to transmit the virus to another person when you don’t have any symptoms, which is why social distancing is so important.